awsdocs/aws-storagegateway-user-guide/doc_source/troubleshooting-EC2-gateway-issues.md

 + The gateway instance is marked as running\.
 In the Amazon EC2 console, the **State** value for the instance should be RUNNING\.
 + Make sure that your Amazon EC2 instance type meets the minimum requirements, as described in [Storage requirements](Requirements.md#requirements-storage)\.

 After correcting the problem, try activating the gateway again\.
-To do this, open the AWS Storage Gateway console, choose **Deploy a new Gateway on Amazon EC2**, and re\-enter the IP address of the instance\.
+To do this, open the Storage Gateway console, choose **Deploy a new Gateway on Amazon EC2**, and re\-enter the IP address of the instance\.

 ## You can't find your EC2 gateway instance in the instance list<a name="find-instance"></a>

 If you didn't give your instance a resource tag and you have many instances running, it can be hard to tell which instance you launched\.
 In this case, you can take the following actions to find the gateway instance:
 + Check the name of the Amazon Machine Image \(AMI\) on the **Description** tab of the instance\.
-An instance based on the AWS Storage Gateway AMI should start with the text **aws\-storage\-gateway\-ami**\.
+An instance based on the Storage Gateway AMI should start with the text **aws\-storage\-gateway\-ami**\.
-+ If you have several instances based on the AWS Storage Gateway AMI, check the instance launch time to find the correct instance\.
++ If you have several instances based on the Storage Gateway AMI, check the instance launch time to find the correct instance\.

 ## You created an Amazon EBS volume but can't attach it to your EC2 gateway instance<a name="ebs-volume-issue"></a>